 When my AT hat is on, I’m interested in student engagement, adaptive learning, blended and online education, scholarship for teaching and learning, and universal design for learning.
 I look forward to working on a wide range of projects across the disciplines at Carleton!

 When I put my historian hat on, my interests lie in visual culture and the construction of social identities.
 My born-digital dissertation is titled “They Need You!
 Disability, Visual Culture, and the Poster Child, 1945-1980,” and looks at how charitable organizations, disabled children and their families, and the public understood and shaped ideas about disability, identity, philanthropy, family, and the nation after WWII.
-My next digital history project will be based on oral histories of palliative care workers about the development of hospice care in the US from the 1960s to the present day.
+I am currently launching a new project on the imagery and discourses around women and alcoholism, with the Dia Linn and Hazelden facilities in Minnesota as my case studies.

 Contact me at email@example.com.